Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 it.
 For example, let’s say we want to order the Team Initials FRA by their MatchID, but we only want to see Player Name and Shirt Number.

-    SELECT Player Name, Shirt Number
+    SELECT PlayerName, ShirtNumber
-    FROM WorldCupPlayers
+    FROM players
-    WHERE Team Initials = 'FRA'
+    WHERE Team Initials = 'FRA' AND ShirtNumber > 0
-    ORDER BY MatchID ASC;
+    ORDER BY ShirtNumber ASC, MatchID ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.